-Lagane is defined by many as the ancestor of today’s lasagna and believed to be the oldest form of pasta.
-It is almost always served fresh and homemade and is very simple to make as the ingredients are only flour and water.
-Lagane ribbons are like tagliatelle but thicker and wider, about 2-3 cm.
+Lagane is the ancestor of today’s lasagna and believed to be the oldest form of pasta.
+It is almost always served fresh and homemade.
+However, it is very simple to make as the ingredients are only durum wheat semolina flour and water.
+Lagane ribbons look like tagliatelle.
+But, they are thicker and wider, about 2-3 cm.
 (See my post on Lagane, if you would like to have a go at making it)

-Apparently in some very old recipe books lagane with chickpeas is also called the plate of the Brigands (il piatto dei Briganti).
-It is said that in the second half of the nineteenth century, the forests of Monte Vulture, an extinct volcano in Basilicata, were invaded by brigands who loved to eat large quantities of this pasta!
+In some very old recipe books, lagane pasta with chickpeas is also called the plate of the Brigands (il piatto dei Briganti).
+Apparently, in the second half of the nineteenth century, the forests of Calabria and Basilicata were populated by bandits and outlaws who loved to eat large quantities of this pasta!

-In general, this is more a cold weather recipe as it’s pretty filling and warming, but even the simplest version can also be eaten as a main course or one course meal at any time of the year (Italians often eat pasta as a starter!).
+In general, this is more a cold weather recipe as it’s pretty filling and warming.
+However, even the simplest version makes a delicious main course or one course meal at any time of the year (Italians often eat pasta as a starter!).
 This dish provides adequate amounts of all nutrients and healthy proteins, thanks to the combination of legumes and cereals, and has an optimal amount of cholesterol-lowering fibre.

 Yes, I made the pasta by hand!

 As I mentioned before, there are a number of different ways to cook lagane with chickpeas.
 This version is common in Basilicata and Calabria.
 It includes tomatoes.
 I also made the pasta myself (much to my husband’s delight!!)